 These terms and conditions are governed by and construed in accordance with the laws of England and Wales.
 Any dispute you have that relates to these terms and conditions, or your use of this website and our products/services, will be subject to the exclusive jurisdiction of the courts of England and Wales.

 Any data that you transmit is at your own risk.
-Your data is stored on a secure server or servers, which may be based outside of the European Economic Area (EEA).
+Your data is stored on a secure server or servers, perhaps via a cloud-based system, which may be based outside of the European Economic Area (EEA).
 By submitting your personal data, you agree to this.

 The site and its products/services may be hosted outside of England and Wales (including outside of the EEA).
 If you access the site or products/services from outside the EEA or any region with laws and regulations governing personal data collection, use and disclosure that differ from the laws in England and Wales, please be advised that through your continued use of the site and products/services you may be transferring your personal information outside of the EEA and you consent to that transfer.
 Additionally, you understand that your personal information may be processed in countries where laws regarding processing personal information may be less stringent than in your country.

 We do not knowingly collect/maintain personal information from individuals under 16 years of age, and no part of our site, or our products and services, are designed to attract people under 16.
 If we obtain knowledge that a user is under the age of 16, we will take steps to remove that user’s personal information from our systems.

 We want to make sure that your personal information is accurate and up to date.
 You may ask us to correct details that are inaccurate (e.g. if you change your name or email address) or to remove your information.
 Please email firstname.lastname@example.org if you want to change or remove the personal information we hold about you.